IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 ## High-Level Directory Structure Overview
 *   **Git Repository Root:** `Litecoin-RAG-Chat/` (This is the root of the monorepo and the Git repository.)
-*   `.gitignore`: Specifies intentionally untracked files that Git should ignore for both frontend and backend.
+*   `.gitignore`: Specifies intentionally untracked files that Git should ignore for both frontend and backend, with rules correctly scoped for the monorepo structure (e.g., `frontend/node_modules/`).
 *   `frontend/`: Contains the Next.js application.
     *   `src/`: Main source code for the Next.js application (using App Router).
 *   `backend/`: Contains the FastAPI application.